markpundsack/ar_rollout/README.md

 So, in your controller/view you can use the helper method `rollout? :my_new_amazing_feature`, which will test if the `current_user` is enabled to that feature.

+List known features with:

+`ArRollout.features`

 ## Versions and ToDo

 ## ToDo

-- Add percentage support
 - Optimize user lookup
 - Optimize database structure
 - Add #info
 - Merge ArRollout and Rollout class methods
+- Autodetection of new features from code, before rollout begins

+## Version 0.0.4 - 16 Aug 2012
+- Add percentage support
-- Add feature list
+- Add feature list with `ArRollout.features`

 ## Version 0.0.3 - 16 Aug 2012
 - Add `deactivate_all` method and rake task